UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-01-12-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the first week of the 2021 Winter Semester!
 I hope everyone recharged well during the break and had a great start to the new semester.
 If you are in your work term currently, good luck to you!
+Let the semester begin!
 <br/>

 ### Highlights: